LSEG-API-Samples/FileNoti.Message.Distribution.Tools/README.md

 ### Python

 This project uses [Python](https://www.python.org/) programming language and runtime.

+The Python [Anaconda](https://www.anaconda.com/distribution/) or [MiniConda](https://docs.conda.io/en/latest/miniconda.html) distribution/package manager is also supported.

 ## <a id="how_to_run"></a>How to run the application